 The majority of courses at Wake Tech have moved online due to the pandemic.
 As a result, senior leadership has asked for strategies that can improve the student experience in our online courses.
 In response, I designed a pilot where we add a 2-question optional, anonymous survey at the end of each week in an instructor's course.
 A variety of instructors across content areas have integrated these student surveys and have been using the resulting data to design course enhancements that are improving learner performance.

-In response to the pandemic, Wake Tech launched a project called the Student Experience Pilot (SEP) in the summer of 2020.
-The purpose of the project was to identify services that instructional designers could offer Wake Tech faculty to improve student success.
-During the SEP meetings, faculty expressed a need for offering students interactive lessons.
-I designed a service where faculty send us a YouTube video and we add interactive components using Edpuzzle.
-I also created a short Edpuzzle tutorial for instructors who preferred to create the interactive content themselves.
-According to feedback from faculty who have used this service, the interactive videos have helped improve student performance.
+As part of a project to identify services instructional designers could offer to Wake Tech employees, faculty expressed a need for interactive lessons.
+In response to this need, I designed a service where faculty send YouTube videos to the instructional design team and we would add interactive components to them using Edpuzzle.
+I also created a short Edpuzzle tutorial for staff who preferred to create their own interactive content.
+I created a video advertisement to outline this service.

 A web show about trends and issues in the education industry.
 Each episode explores a current article from the popular press, providing both a summary of the article and a bit of commentary.
 I created these videos as stand-alone products to compliment my consulting work and promote my services, but have also used them to spark discussion during in-person and virtual learning experiences.